 In ancient times two major roads passed near the city of Sebaste/Samaria.
 These routes was used also during the Roman period.
 The routes passed on the west and south sides of the the city, connecting Shechem (Neapolis) to the north (Galilee, Nazareth) and to the west (Sharon, Caesarea).

 These roads were identified and reported by Conder and Kitchener in 1882 (SWP, Vol 2, pp 160-161): “Samaria commands two main roads, that from Shechem, to the north which passes beneath it on the east, and that to the plain from Shechem, which runs west of it, in the valley, about two miles distant”.

 The location of Samaria is marked by a red square on the Holy Land section of the Peutinger map, near the line of the road from Shechem to Caesarea.

-The Peutinger Map (Tabula Peutingeriana) is a medieval map which was based on a 4th C Roman military road map.
+The Peutinger Map (Tabula Peutingeriana) is a medieval map which was based on a 4th century Roman military road map.
 It is oriented west-east.
-Shechem appears as "Neapolis" in the center.
+Shechem appears as “Neapolis” in the center.

 The location of the city of Samaria is indicated by a red square on the side of the road from Shechem to Caesarea.
 Another road, which is not indicated here, runs to the north (right direction).

 During the great revolt against the Roman (67-70AD), the city suffered damages from the Jewish fighters.
 Samaria was controlled by the Herodian Kings Agrippa I and II, who sided with the Romans.

 A second revolt was ignited by Hadrian (132-135).
 This time, the city was out of the reach of the Jewish freedom fighters of Bar Kochva, and suffered no damages, while most of Israel was devastated.
 The Roman army camped in the city and staged attacks on Neapolis (Shechem).